We apply the mitigation hierarchy to our activities, looking for a positive overall balance of their impact on biodiversity.

 We limit any indiscriminate access that disturbs sensitive species and habitats.

-We promote measures to minimize the environmental impact of different stages of wind projects: design, construction, operation and decommissioning of the project.
+We promote measures to mitigate the environmental impact of different stages of wind projects: design, construction, operation and decommissioning of the project.

-As a minimization measure, we detour paths to bypass more sensitive ecological areas.
+As an avoiding measure, we detour paths to bypass more sensitive ecological areas.

 We put signaling line devices to minimize birds collision.